 STAYSL Neutron Flux Unfolding Results

 The 129-group STAYSL unfolded spectrum is shown in Figure 40.
 The results utilized the starting guess MCNP spectrum outlined in Section 4.1.2.
-The guess spectrum uncertainty provides physics based input to restrict the range of spectrum adjustments performed by STAYSL.
+The guess spectrum uncertainty provided physics-based input to restrict the range of spectrum adjustments performed by STAYSL.
 STAYSL was executed on all 182 sets of foil activities from Sampler to build up a distribution of possible modeled experimental outcomes.
-The largest χ2 trial and bootstrapped neutron fluence from all trials were added to Figure 40 fro comparison with the intial guess MCNP spectrum.
+The largest χ2 trial and bootstrapped neutron fluence from all trials were added to Figure 40 for comparison with the initial guess MCNP spectrum.
 Addition- ally, the 5-95% activation ranges for each reaction are shown indicating the region informed in the unfolding procedure by a given reaction.

 An important result from the unfolding procedure was defining the region that produced 90% of the activation for each reaction.
 These regions were important for determining the coverage of the activation foil set.
 Overall, the threshold reactions provided coverage at high energy and were mostly saturated by the 14 MeV peak.
 However, lower energy threshold reactions provided coverage between approximately 1 and 14 MeV.
 Finally, the thermal reactions were functionally epithermal neutron foils.
-Although these thermal reactions are not best suited for the epithermal region where the cross-section is low, they proved beneficial by having a low cross-section at
+Although these thermal reactions are not best suited for the epithermal region where the cross section is low, they proved beneficial by having a low cross section at